mprevorovsky/crossroad/README.md

 The duration of the current "green" interval (i.e. the timeToExecution of the newly created LightSwitchEvent) is specific for the NORTH-SOUTH (X1) vs WEST-EAST (X2) routes.

-The maximum number of newly scheduled CarDepartureEvents is limited by the number of available cars waiting at each Road of the "green" route and by the duration of the "green" interval (interval duration divided by the S1 time required for one car to drive through the crossroad).
+The maximum number of newly scheduled CarDepartureEvents is limited by the number of available cars waiting at each Road of the "green" route and by the duration of the "green" interval (interval duration divided by the S1 time a car requires to drive through the crossroad).

 #### CarArrivalEvent